 In summary, I can only say that we need the study of, meditation on and listening to God’s word.
 We see from the Pharisees that study of the Scriptures alone do not bring life.
 And yet it is the Scriptures that are continually testifying about Jesus.
 This has been my personal experience and what I have seen with hundreds of retreatants over the years.

 Reading the Scriptures slowly is biblical.
 Listening to God’s word with a specific minute phrase is biblical.
-Lectio Divina as we practice it here at the Center for Renewal is biblical.
+Lectio Divina as we practice it is biblical.

 1Westminster Confession 1.2

 2Psalm 1:1 Blessed is the one … whose delight is in the law of the LORD, and who meditates on his law day and night.
 Psalm 119:97 97O how I love Your law!
 It is my meditation all the day.
 Joshua 1:8; 8“This book of the law shall not depart from your mouth, but you shall meditate on it day and night, so that you may be careful to do according to all that is written in it; for then you will make your way prosperous, and then you will have success.